adamralph/adamralph.github.com/_posts/2013-01-09-blog-post-excerpts-a-new-solution.md

 This uses a YAML variable `excerpt` in each post which states how many paragraphs to include.

-This morning, after I pushed an unrelated change, this code no longer worked and the entire content of each post was being show on the homepage.
+This morning, after I pushed an unrelated change, this code no longer worked and the entire content of each post was being shown on the homepage.
 I [reported the issue to GitHub support](https://gist.github.com/4491164) but at the time of writing I have not yet received a reply.

 *(Brief interlude for day job.)*